Hypnosis myths and misconceptions

 Myth: You can only tell the truth under hypnosis

 Fact: You can lie or edit under hypnosis all you want.
 It is not truth serum.
 You won't let slip any secrets under hypnosis either.
-Although hypnosis is very good for allowing people to face their own fears and distortions, and thus changing them.
+However hypnosis is very good for allowing people to face their own fears and distortions, and thus changing them.

 Myth: You lose control under hypnosis.